-Police capture Salt Lake City murder suspect, charged with using car to run down, kill scooter driver | Gephardt Daily
+Police capture Salt Lake City murder suspect accused of using car to run down, kill scooter driver | Gephardt Daily

 - Driving without a license, denied, a class C misdemeanor

 “Boyatt was interviewed and admitted post Miranda to driving the vehicle on 07/03/2023, and striking V.H. with the vehicle.
-Boyatt admitted that he did not stop after hitting V.H., and abandoned the vehicle to avoid detection by law enforcement,” charging documents say.
+Boyatt admitted that he did not stop after hitting V.H., and abandoned the vehicle to avoid detection by law enforcement,” arrest documents say.
 “Boyatt admitted that he was driving the vehicle without a valid drivers license, which is denied status.”

 The arresting officer added, “The A/P (arrested party) has a history of violence, including aggravated burglary and domestic violence assault.
 The A/P is a multi-state offender and fled the scene following this incident.”